I recently had a conversation with a tennis parent, who is helping his 10-year-old son to develop his game.

 After taking lessons for a couple of years, he noticed that his son tends to hit a lot of the balls back to his opponent, and the father asked me ‘How to guide him to place the ball better?’

-Here is the answer, and tips I gave him:
+Here are the answer and tips I gave him:

 “This is a common problem with (young) players who are used to doing a lot of drills and very few matches: they are used to hitting the ball back to a partner or coach.